What Does Trump's Proposal To Cut Planned Parenthood Funds Mean?

 Planned Parenthood has also been a longtime public target for forces that oppose abortion rights because it is such a visible provider and vocal proponent of legal abortion services.
 In the early 1980s, the Reagan administration tried to separate the program from its federal funding by requiring parental permission for teens to obtain birth control.

 That was followed by efforts to eliminate abortion counseling.
 Starting in 2011, in an effort to get the organization defunded, undercover groups accused the organization of ignoring sex traffickers and selling fetal body parts.
-Planned Parenthood denies the allegations.
+Planned Parenthood denied the allegations, which were proved false in court.

 What happened the last time an administration tried to move Planned Parenthood out of Title X?

 In 1987, the Reagan administration proposed what came to be known as the "gag rule."
-Though the Trump administration's new proposal is not yet public, because the details are still under review by the OMB, the White House released a summary, saying the new rule will be similar although not identical to the Reagan-era proposal.
+Though the Trump administration's new proposal is not yet public, because the details are still under review by the federal Office of Management and Budget, the White House released a summary, saying the new rule will be similar although not identical to the Reagan-era proposal.

-The original gag rule would have forbidden Title X providers from abortion counseling and from referring patients for abortions.
-It would have required physical separation of Title X facilities from those that provide abortions and would have forbidden recipients from using nonfederal funds for lobbying, distributing information or in any way advocating or encouraging abortion.
+The original gag rule would have forbidden Title X providers to offer abortion counseling or refer patients for abortions.
+It would have required physical separation of Title X facilities from those that provide abortions and would have forbidden recipients to use nonfederal funds for lobbying, distributing information or in any way advocating or encouraging abortion.
 (The Planned Parenthood Federation of America, the umbrella group for local affiliates, has a separate political and advocacy arm, the Planned Parenthood Action Fund.)

 Those rules were the subject of heated congressional debate through most of the George H.W.
 Bush administration and were upheld in a 5-4 Supreme Court ruling in 1991, Rust v.
 Sullivan.
 Even then, the gag rule did not go into effect because subsequent efforts to relax the rules somewhat to allow doctors (but not other health professionals) to counsel people about the availability of abortion created another round of legal fights.